 - Have a lettuce wrap burger instead of with a bun

-- Choose gluten free pizza crust and hold the tomato sauce or ask for plain sauce with no garlic
+- Choose gluten free pizza crust and hold the tomato sauce or ask for a plain sauce with no garlic

 With a few of my best strategies in hand, I hope that you feel confident to find a meal and then talk to your server about making a few changes.
 It is possible to enjoy a delicious low FODMAP meal with no stress, anxiety or fear of digestive upset.